The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Methodology

 In practice, we work backwards to infer $f_\star(M,z)$ from the data: given the UVLF measurements (\S \ref{sec:uvlf_data}) and the halo mass function model (Equations \ref{eq:ST}-\ref{eq:f_st}), we determine the mapping between UV luminosity and halo mass, while the average SFE then follows from Equations \ref{eq:M_acc} - \ref{eq:SFR_LUV}.
 In order to relate UV luminosity and halo mass we use a conditional luminosity function (CLF) model \citep{Yang2003,Cooray05,Bouwens2015,Schive:2015kza}.

 The CLF quantifies the link between the halo mass function, $n(M,z)$, and the UV luminosity function, $\phi(L,z)$.
 Here $\phi(L,z) {\rm d} L$ is the number of galaxies per co-moving volume with specific UV luminosity between $L$ and $L + {\rm d}L$ at redshift $z$.
 In the fiducial CLF model adopted here, we suppose that each host dark matter halo (above some limiting mass $M_{\rm min}$) houses a single UV luminous galaxy at the center of the halo.

-That is, we neglect any contribution from satellite galaxies.
+That is, we neglect any contribution from satellite galaxies as current $z \gtrsim 5$ clustering measurements suggest satellite fractions smaller than a few percent \citep{Harikane_2022}.
 We further assume a ``duty cycle'' of unity so that all halos above $M_{\rm min}$ host UV luminous galaxies at any given time.
 We explore alternative scenarios in \S \ref{sec:alt_models}.

 Explicitly, the CLF $\phi_c(L|M,z)$ links the halo mass function and the luminosity function via:

 Throughout most of this work we consider $M_{\rm min} = 10^8 {\rm M}_\odot$, comparable to the atomic cooling mass \citep{barkana_loeb2001}.
 We comment on the impact of this assumption in what follows when relevant.
 Put differently, the quantity $\phi_c(L|M,z)$ specifies the conditional probability that a halo of mass $M$ at redshift $z$ hosts a galaxy with specific UV luminosity $L$.

 Following previous work, we suppose that the CLF follows a lognormal distribution, parameterized by the median galaxy luminosity in a halo of mass $M$ (and redshift $z$), $L_c(M,z)$, and the scatter around this relation, $\sigma$ \citep{Cooray05,Bouwens2015,Schive:2015kza}.
 Hence,